-LE/ ADERSHIP TEAM, HEAD OF SCHOOL, BOARD OF DIRECTORS Strongly Satisfied (b) Satisfied (c) Dissatisfied Strongly Dissatisfied (e) N/A 1.
-How satisfied are you with how faculty views and needs are taken into serious consideration in decision-making?
-2. How satisfied are you with the approachability of the Head of School with concerns / problems?
-3. How satisfied are you with the visibility of the Head of School on campus and at school events?
-How satisfied are you with the leadership of the Head of School?
-How satisfied are you with the communication between the Head of School and the faculty?
-6. How satisfied are you with the coherence, alignment, and leadership of the Leadership Team?
-How satisfied are you with the openness of the Board (Is it open to faculty input?)
-How satisfied are you with the continuity of commitment to the mission and values demonstrated by Board of Directors and school leadership?
-9. How satisfied are you with the ability of all members of the school community to communicate the school mission and values?
-Co mments: (Leadership Team, Head of School, Board of Directors) res (a) INCIPAL STANDARDS (If you work with more than one principal, answer the following with pect to the division you indicated at the start of the survey.)
-Strongly Satisfied (b) Satisfied (c) Dissatisfied Strongly Dissatisfied (e) N/A 1.
-How satisfied are you with the principal's leadership with respect to his/her focus on the mission and student learning objectives?
-2. How satisfied are you with the principal's understanding of learning and teaching models?
-3. How satisfied are you with the principal's ability to create a climate that fosters educational excellence within the AISC community?
-4. How satisfied are you with how the principal facilitates leadership of the implementation of curriculum?
-5. How satisfied are you with how the principal ensures that effective instructional practices result in student achievement of agreed-upon academic standards?
-6. How satisfied are you with the principal's promotion of highly effective practices in technology integration among faculty and staff?
+LE/ PERSHIP TEAM, HEAD OF SCHOOL, BOARD OF DIRECTORS trongly Satisfied (b) Satisfied (c) Dissatisfied (d) trongly Dissatisfied (e) N/A 1. ow satisfied are you with how faculty views and needs are taken into serious consideration ecision-making? in 2. ow satisfied are you with the approachability of the Head of School with concerns / roblems?
+3. ow satisfied are you with the visibility of the Head of School on campus and at school even ıts? ow satisfied are you with the leadership of the Head of School? ow satisfied are you with the communication between the Head of School and the faculty?
+6. ow satisfied are you with the coherence, alignment, and leadership of the Leadership Tean υŞ 8. ow satisfied are you with the openness of the Board (Is it open to faculty input?) ow satisfied are you with the continuity of commitment to the mission and values demonstra y Board of Directors and school leadership?
+9. ow satisfied are you with the ability of all members of the school community to communicat ne school mission and values? е Co ments: (Leadership Team, Head of School, Board of Directors) PRI CIPAL STANDARDS (If you work with more than one principal, answer the following with res ect to the division you indicated at the start of the survey.) trongly Satisfied (b) Satisfied (c) Dissatisfied trongly Dissatisfied (e) N/A 1. ow satisfied are you with the principal's leadership with respect to his/her focus on the ission and student learning objectives?
+2. ow satisfied are you with the principal's understanding of learning and teaching models?
+3. ow satisfied are you with the principal's ability to create a climate that fosters educational xcellence within the AISC community?
+4. ow satisfied are you with how the principal facilitates leadership of the implementation of urriculum?
+5. ow satisfied are you with how the principal ensures that effective instructional practices res student achievement of agreed-upon academic standards? ult 6. ow satisfied are you with the principal's promotion of highly effective practices in technologite are the same of the principal's promotion of highly effective practices in technological tearns are the same of the principal's promotion of highly effective practices in technological tearns are the principal's promotion of highly effective practices in technological tearns are the principal's promotion of highly effective practices in technological tearns are the principal's promotion of highly effective practices in technological tearns are the principal's promotion of highly effective practices in technological tearns are the principal's promotion of highly effective practices in technological tearns are the principal's promotion of highly effective practices in technological tearns are the principal's promotion of highly effective practices in technological tearns are the principal's promotion of highly effective practices in the principal's promotion of highly effective practices in the principal's promotion of the principal's promotion of the principal's promotion of the principal's promotion of the principal's principal's promotion of the principal's principal ЭУ